aditosoftware/nodebackup/README.md

-# BackupNode
+# Nodebackup

-BackupNode is a program written in Node.js to make backup of server and docker hosts.
+Nodebackup is a program written in Node.js to make backup of server and docker hosts.
 The possible backups are only data.

 We use for backup the [duplicity](http://duplicity.nongnu.org)